Homeschool in the Forest!

 Not all classrooms have four walls!
 Homeschool in the Forest is a drop-off program for children that invites nature connection and social play in a small group setting while supporting your homeschool journey.

-Note: Enrollment in the K- 2nd Full-Year program requires a commitment for the full school year.
-View current pricing here.
+Please note that enrollment in the K- 5th Full-Year program requires a commitment for the full school year.
 If you must cancel your enrollment early, you are responsible for the balance of your registration until another child can fill the spot.
 Open enrollment is first come, first serve.
 A tour is strongly suggested before enrolling in any of our programs and may be required in order to access certain registration pages.

 Sept.
 2, 2025 - May 27, 2026 from 9 - 1 p.m.